 There will be some changes and renovations needed to make the building suit our needs and a 'New Premises Team' is already investigating these.

-There's existing internet access which we'll most likely upgrade to meet our data-heavy needs.
+There is existing internet access which we will upgrade to meet our data-heavy needs.
 Other considerations include air-conditioning and ventilation, insulation, security, safety, acoustics, solar panels, a permanent set-up for hybrid meetings, and more.